The second part of a three-part essay based on the talk I gave at Smashing Conference.

 A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap and backlog, serving an ecosystem.

-I consider a design system in a similarly broad terms, namely that of an holistic collection of guidelines, tools and other artefacts that can help an organisation deliver coherent experiences.
-Moreover, I imagine a complete system consisting of four layers, each concerned with a particular role and purpose.
-I describe these below.
+I consider a design system in a similarly broad terms, namely that of an holistic collection of guidelines, tools and other artefacts that help an organisation deliver coherent experiences.

 short, insightful phrases that act as guiding lights and support the development of great product experiences [that] enable you to be true to your users and true to your strategy over the long term.